Stanford Scuttles Plans For Plaque Marking Sexual Assault Over Quote Dispute

 A woman who was sexually assaulted by a Stanford University swimmer outside a campus fraternity party will no longer participate in the creation of a memorial marking the site of her attack.

-University spokesman Ernest Miranda told the Associated Press Tuesday the decision was made after campus officials and the victim, who was attacked while unconscious by then-star swimmer Brock Turner, failed to agree on a quote to include on the plaque.
+University spokesman Ernest Miranda told The Associated Press Tuesday the decision was made after campus officials and the victim, who was attacked while unconscious by then-star swimmer Brock Turner, failed to agree on a quote to include on the plaque.

 The wire service reports Miranda said the university deferred to the young woman, who was asked to choose from three lines suggested by the university.
 All of its recommendations were pulled from a statement read by the victim during Turner's June 2016 sentencing.